 Also keep in mind that your business plan should never be static.
 As you grow in business, your business may evolve or you may change direction completely and so your business plan is something that should be revisited often.

 2. I set up my business entity, trademark and bank accounts

-Once I had my business plan laid out and was comfortable with what I wanted to begin working on over the short term (my brand, website, content creation, social proof, getting feedback etc), I set up my business entity (CGF is an LLC), set up my bank accounts - business checking and savings and began talks with my lawyer about establishing my trademark.
+Once I had my business plan laid out and was comfortable with what I wanted to begin working on over the short term (my brand, website, content creation, social proof, getting feedback etc), I set up my business entity, set up my bank accounts - business checking and savings and began talks with my lawyer about establishing my trademark.

 You also want to ensure that you can accurately track your business financials (your transactions, profitability or losses, taxes) and most importantly to avoid any issues with the IRS.

 Knowing that my intention was to take my business full time, I made it a goal to bulk my emergency savings up to cover more than the standard 3 to 6 months of basic living expenses.
 My goal was 12-18 months which I figured was a good amount to keep me going in the event that I didn't earn enough of an income as quickly as I hoped.

 While my spouse works and his income could be my fallback in the event that things did not go accordingly to plan, I wanted my transition to cause little or no financial burden on him and I wanted to continue to be able contribute towards our household expenses seamlessly.

 Make it a goal to fully fund your emergency account.
 Calculate what your monthly basic living expenses are and then plan to put aside at least 6 months in savings before you quit your job.
 One year would be even better!

 4. I created my business budget

 Creating a business budget helped me lay out what my startup costs would be as well as my estimated monthly expenses that I'd need to pay to keep my business up and running.